vusecpl/vusecpl.github.io/_posts/2024-06-29-type-refutations.md

 ![Evaluator-Root](/assets/img/case-root.png)

 By clicking on `env`, we can get to the screen shown below.
 This screen displays more information about the unknown refinement for `env`, which shows us the origin of must-instantiation `[]`.
+It comes from the top-level call to `go` in the definition of `eval`.

 ![Evaluator-KVar](/assets/img/case-kvar.png)